 The Trustee is responsible for investment governance.
-This includes deciding on the aims, objectives and policies for the default arrangement (the "default strategy") and ensuring that the default strategy is in the interests of members.
+This includes deciding on the aims, objectives and policies for the default arrangement (the 'Default Strategy') and ensuring that the Default Strategy is in the interests of members.

-We have chosen the 'Lifestyle cash target' as the default arrangement.
-Details of the default strategy are recorded in a document called the Statement of Investment Principles ("SIP").
-This document is available on the Trustee website to members or upon request.
-A copy of the SIP, including the part relating to the default strategy, is attached as Appendix 1 to this statement.
+We have chosen the 'Lifestyle Cash Target' as the Default Arrangement.
+Details of the Default Strategy are recorded in a document called the Statement of Investment Principles ('SIP').
+This document is available to members on the Trustee website or upon request.
+A copy of the SIP, including the part relating to the Default Strategy, is attached as Appendix 1 to this statement.
+The SIP was last reviewed on 14 December 2022.

-The main investment objectives for the default arrangement are in outline:
+The Trustee's aims and objectives for the Default Arrangement are in outline:

-- The Default Arrangement should be suitable for the bulk of KPS-MP members and seeks a return of CPI +3% net of all charges over the long term. - For younger members, investment should be in growth assets: higher-risk investments which are expected to produce significant real returns (after charges) over the long term. - Over the ten years to selected retirement age (SRA), investments should be de-risked (relative to cash), with members gradually being switched out of growth assets such that by SRA they are wholly invested in cash/near-cash.
+- The Default Arrangement should be suitable for the bulk of the Scheme's MP members and seeks a return of CPI +3% net of all charges over the long term. - For younger members, investment should be in growth assets: higher-risk investments which are expected to produce significant real returns (after charges) over the long term. - Over the ten years to selected retirement age ('SRA'), investments should be de-risked (relative to cash), with members gradually being switched out of growth assets such that by SRA they are wholly invested in cash/near-cash.